PaulNegoescu/quirk-js/README.md

 Caylo is inspired by [Karel the robot](http://karel.sourceforge.net/) (by Richard E. Pattis), also used in a Java version by the Stanford University in their [CS106A](https://www.youtube.com/playlist?list=PLFE2A69D0EA1C22B3) course.

+The name is partly inspired by Ryan Calo, because of his involvement in robot legalities.
+It is also a boy's name meaning origin.

 Caylo is completely built in JavaScript and exposes both the script runner and a code editor, making it a completely independent solution.
+Plans for the future include integration with blockly

 ## Running Caylo